A medical overview of the first over-the-counter birth control pill

 Thousands of medications are currently available over the counter with important safety information, including headache, allergy and cold medicine.
 People should have access to safe medications, like the contraceptive pill, without unnecessary barriers.
 People should also have access to healthcare so they can choose to have medical screenings and consultations when needed.

-WILL women WITH HYPERTENSION BE AT an INCREASED RISK?
+WILL WOMEN WITH HYPERTENSION BE AT AN INCREASED RISK?

 Unintended pregnancy may present a greater threat to women with hypertension than birth control use.
 According to ACOG, “The VTE (Venous thromboembolism) risk with combined oral contraceptive use is small compared with the increased risk of VTE during pregnancy and the postpartum period.”
 Label studies reviewed by FDA will prove that women are able to understand the medical risks associated with the pill.